- What is the statutory authority for the grants program?

 Step 2: BHP staff review the application for Sufficiency.
 This includes a detailed examination of the project description, the major elements and entities, the budget, the match confirmation, letters of support, previous grant experience and overall administrative capability.
 From this evaluation, staff will make recommendations to the reviewing body at the public meeting.

 Step 3: The Grant Application Review Panel, for Small Matching grants, or the Florida Historical Commission (FHC), for Special Category grants, reviews and ranks applications at a public meeting.
-After the public discussion of each project, each member ranks each project numerically (with 1 being the highest rank) within each category.
+After the public discussion of each project, each member ranks each project numerically within each category.
 The average score of all the rankings determines the final ranking for each project.

 Q: What criteria are used in the review process?

-A: Applications are evaluated according to their conformance with both the program's Application Evaluation Criteria and the Statewide Preservation Priorities for your project category.
+A: Applications are evaluated according to their conformance with both the program's Application Evaluation Criteria and priorities for your project category.
 These criteria are listed with each solicitation for applications.